Richard Bentall: Research

 He has previously published research on differences between human and animal operant conditioning and on the treatment of chronic fatigue syndrome.
 However, he is best known for his work in psychosis, especially the psychological processes responsible for delusions and hallucinations and has published extensively in these areas.
 His research on persecutory (paranoid) delusions has explored the idea that these arise from dysfunctional attempts to regulate self-esteem, so that the paranoid patient attributes negative experiences to the deliberate actions of other people.
-His research on hallucinations has identified a failure of source monitoring (the process by which events are attributed to either the self or external sources) as responsible for hallucinating patients' inability to recognise that their inner speech (verbal thought) belongs to themselves.
-Along with many other British researchers, he has used these discoveries to inform the development of new psychological interventions for psychosis, based on cognitive behavioural therapy (CBT).
-This work has included randomised controlled trials of CBT for first episode patients and patients experiencing an at risk mental state for psychosis.
+His research on hallucinations has identified a failure of source monitoring (the process by which events are attributed to either the self or external sources) as responsible for hallucinating patients' inability to recognize that their inner speech (verbal thought) belongs to themselves.
+Along with many other British researchers, he has used these discoveries to inform the development of new psychological interventions for psychosis, based on cognitive behavioral therapy (CBT).
+This work has included randomized controlled trials of CBT for first episode patients and patients experiencing an at risk mental state for psychosis.

 In a 1992 thought experiment, Bentall proposed that happiness might be classified as a psychiatric disorder.
 The purpose of the paper was to demonstrate the impossibility of defining psychiatric disorder without reference to values.
 The paper was mentioned on the satirical television program Have I Got News for You and quoted by the novelist Philip Roth in his novel Sabbath's Theater.

-He has edited and written several books, most notably Madness Explained, which was winner of the British Psychological Society Book Award in 2004.
+He has edited and written several books, most notably Madness Explained, which was a winner of the British Psychological Society Book Award in 2004.
 In this book, he advocates a psychological approach to the psychoses, rejects the concept of schizophrenia and considers symptoms worthwhile investigating in contrast to the Kraepelinian syndromes.
 (Refuting Kraepelin's big idea that serious mental illness can be divided into discrete types is the starting chapter of the book.)
 A review by Paul Broks in The Sunday Times summarised its position as: "Like Szasz, Bentall is firmly opposed to the biomedical model, but he also takes issue with extreme social relativists who would deny the reality of madness."
 In the book, Bentall also argues that no clear distinction exists between those diagnosed with mental illnesses and the "well".
 While this notion is more widely accepted in psychiatry when it comes to anxiety and depression, Bentall insists that schizotypal experiences are also common.